AmrElsayyad/makefile-tutorial/EX024 - VPATH_ Search Path for All Prerequisites/README.md

 VPATH = src:headers
 ```

-specifies a path containing two directories, `src` and `headers`, which Make searches in that order.
+specifies a path containing two directories, `src` and `headers`, which `make` searches in that order.

 With this value of `VPATH`, the following rule,